Disaster Recovery Funding Arrangements (DRFA)

 The DRFA is joint Commonwealth and State government funding, providing financial assistance to help communities recover from eligible disasters.

-State funding for non-DRFA eligible disasters will continue to be administered under the State Disaster Relief Arrangements (SDRA)a wholly state funded program that may be activated for all hazards to provide assistance to alleviate personal hardship and distress.
+State funding for non-DRFA eligible disasters will continue to be administered under the State Disaster Relief Arrangements (SDRA), a wholly state funded program that may be activated for all hazards to provide assistance to alleviate personal hardship and distress.

-These guidelines outline Queensland's two disaster relief and recovery arrangements: the DRFA and SDRA and should be used for events that occur from 30 January 2023 onwards - unless otherwise stated in the guideline.
+These guidelines outline Queensland's two disaster relief and recovery arrangements: the DRFA and SDRA and should be used for events that occur from December 2024 onwards - unless otherwise stated in the guideline.

 DRFA tool box - Guides, strategies and tips sheets to assist with all stages of a Disaster Recovery Funding Arrangements (DRFA) funded project.